pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/annotations.md

 # Annotations

-It is not uncommon to add annotations in a publication.
-The PBOML Editor allows you to add references, textual descriptions, sources, and notes to any slice you have created.
+The PBOML Editor allows you to add many types of annotations to any slice you have created, for example: references, textual descriptions, sources, and notes.

 ## Reference